parthoece/attackfault_cps/README.md

 ![Network architecture for the sample bottle filling plant](Images/sample_architecture.png)

+# Our contributions
+To record network traffic, syslog and sensors data.
+*log-server: A container created to record syslog events from other containers connected to  'wnet' internal network.
+Need to define rules to record PLC interactions.
+Currently only records root level information.
 # Run a Sample Bottle Filling Factory

 ## Run in Docker container Environement